 Prior to the distribution date, our board of directors and Ensign, as our sole stockholder, will approve and adopt amended and restated versions of our certificate of incorporation and bylaws.
-Under our amended and restated certificate of incorporation, authorized capital stock will consist shares of our common stock, par value \$0.001 per share, and shares of our preferred stock, par value \$0.001 per share.
+Under our amended and restated certificate of incorporation, authorized capital stock will consist of 100.0 million shares of our common stock, par value \$0.001 per share, and 1.0 million shares of our preferred stock, par value \$0.001 per share.